boneyr1/newfinalsite/content/docs/function.md

 weight: 3
 ---

 I created a function in R Studio to help linguists find the number preposition in a string.
+This can be helpful for researchers exploring large sets of data when they are specifically looking for prepositions.
+It will quickly find those prepositions in a matter of seconds.

 All you have to do is make your vector into a string and input it into the function.